 Children learn language and social rules by copying what they see and hear.

-Interaction is important because through interactions we build relationships with the people we come into contact with.
+Interaction is important because, through interactions, we build relationships with the people we come into contact with.

 Strategies and activities to support interaction and attention skills

 The next few pages outline a number of strategies and activities that will support a child’s attention and interaction skills: